-Enjoy this wholesome Ham & Cheese Crustless Quiche as a satisfying dinner or make it ahead and reheat for breakfasts or work lunches throughout the week.
+Enjoy this crustless quiche as a satisfying dinner or make it ahead and reheat for breakfasts or lunches throughout the week.
 And did you know?
 Eggs have no sugar or carbs and are one of nature’s best sources of complete, digestible protein!

 What’s not to love about an egg?
 One of these little orbs has no sugar or carbs and is one of nature’s best sources of complete, digestible protein.
 Eggs are a versatile refrigerator staple with a long shelf life.
 The golden yolks offer high levels of nutrients like choline and lutein, and egg consumption in general is now believed to raise HDL (the “good”) cholesterol.
 Eggs even come in their own handy package—and they taste great!

 With their abundant supply of wholesome vitamins and minerals, eggs have been aptly referred to as “nature’s multivitamin.”

 Of course, the age-old question is, “Which came first—the chicken or the egg?”
 Since that question may never be definitively answered, I thought it would be fun to spice up the table talk with some random bits of trivia.

 - According to the Guinness Book of Records, the record for throwing a fresh egg without breaking it is 317 feet, 10 inches.

 - Eggs are placed in cartons with the small end down in order to keep the air cell in place and the yolk centered.

 - It takes 24 to 26 hours for a hen to produce an egg.